-To support and maintain effective communication and working relationships with Provider's, the following notifications must be submitted to the Program Coordinator who will notify the Commission:
+To support and maintain effective communication and working relationships with Providers, the following notifications must be submitted to the Program Coordinator who will notify the Commission:

-- An individual is admitted to hospital due to their mental health or physical health via a 'Hospital Admission Form47' within three business days. - b) The Provider is concerned that an individual has been/or is going to be discharged via a 'Discharge Hospital Form'. - c) An individual does not engage with their supports via a 'Limited or Non-Engagement Form' - when there have been three consecutive unsuccessful scheduled engagements. - d) The individual is not in their home for any length of time longer than four weeks, i.e. if they are admitted to hospital, if they go on holiday, if they go to a residential rehab. - The Provider must ensure the house is secure and visit it from time to time to ensure it remains safe. - The Provider must support the individual to maintain their tenancy to an acceptable standard including communicating with the CHO of any concerns or changes to supports.
-Please note, support does not include using supports for physical assistance such as for cleaning, tidying, gardening etc. - If the property is at risk of inappropriate and uninvited guests, the Provider must notify the CHO as soon as is practicable as well as the Program Coordinator.
+- An individual is admitted to hospital due to their mental health or physical health via a 'Hospital Admission Form' within three business days. - b) The Provider is concerned that an individual has been/or is going to be discharged via a 'Discharge Hospital Form'. - c) An individual does not engage with their supports via a 'Limited or Non-Engagement Form' - when there have been three consecutive unsuccessful scheduled engagements. - d) The individual is not in their home for any length of time longer than four weeks, i.e. if they are admitted to hospital, if they go on holiday, if they go to a residential rehab.